ejh243/BrainFANS/documentation/docs/Developer-information/Contributing-to-repository/Create-pull-request.md

 ## Assign people and labels to the request

-Reviewers -> Assigned people will be notified to review your changes and provide feedback (code review)
+Reviewers -> Assigned people will be notified to review your changes and provide feedback (code review).
+Your pull request cannot be accepted until a reviewer has approved your commits.
 \
 Assignees -> Assigned people will be responsible for overseeing the pull request and the merge process, we recommend at least assigning yourself
 \